danielhusar/babel-plugin-react-add-a11y-props/readme.md

 Add `@daniel.husar/babel-plugin-react-add-a11y-props` to your plugins array in `.babelrc`

-## See the examples for what cames in and out:
+## See the examples for what comes in and out:

 ### In: